 If you hold an eligible passport for a country on the eligibility list, you can apply from the comfort of your home and skip the in-person appointment altogether to get the visa online.

-Disclaimer: This article is for educational and informational purpose only and does not replace professional advice – this is a documentation of my experience with getting a successful eVisa to India – twice!
+Disclaimer: This article is for educational and informational purposes only and does not replace professional advice – this is documentation of my experience with getting a successful eVisa to India – twice!

-I was looking for my options to apply a visa to India from the UK.
+I was looking for my options to apply for a visa to India from the UK.